Create data to run IRT model

 remove_cov_int Whether to remove constituent terms from hierarchical covariates that interact covariates with IDs like person_id or item_id.
 Set to TRUE if including these constituent terms would cause multi-collinearity with other terms in the model (such as running a group-level model with a group-level interaction or a person-level model with a person-level interaction).

 unbounded Whether or not the outcome/response is unbounded (i.e., continuous or Poisson).
-If it is, miss_val is recoded as the maximum of the outcome + 1.
+If it is, missing value is recoded as the maximum of the outcome + 1.

 exclude_level A vector of any values that should be treated as NA in the response matrix.
-Unlike the miss_val parameter, these values will be dropped from the data before estimation rather than modeled explicitly.
+Unlike missing values, these values will be dropped from the data before estimation rather than modeled explicitly.

 simulation If TRUE, simulated values are saved in the idealdata object for later plotting with the id_plot_sims function